This post was updated on August 31st, 2022

 The ins and outs of a PCOS diet are summarized here.
 These guidelines apply to snacking habits as much as they do to your main meals.

 The gist of it is you want to eat healthy whole foods instead of processed foods.
-You want to eat in a way that promotes good insulin regulation and avoid foods that cause inflammation.
-This includes avoiding gluten, dairy, and sugar.
+You want to eat in a way that promotes good blood sugar regulation and avoid foods that cause inflammation.
+This means staying away from products that contain gluten, vegetable oils, and dairy.
+This is why, despite popular belief, whole-grain crackers are not a healthy snack.
+Sugar and refined carbohydrates are also important foods to avoid with PCOS.

 For a quick reference chart of what to eat, download this free PCOS Diet Cheat Sheet.
 It’s perfect for sticking on the refrigerator door.